drdholu/CCNA-notes/docs/notes/Application Layer.md

 ## Web & HTTP

 ### HTTP Overview
+- **HTTP (HyperText Transfer Protocol)** is a protocol used for transferring data over the web.
+It defines how messages are formatted and transmitted.
 - Two implementations of HTTP, **server and client**
 - **Web server** -> server and **web browsers** -> client
 - First TCP connection b/w client and server is established and then communication is done through their socket interface